sfu-natlang/sfu-natlang.github.io/_posts/2018-10-23-Natlang-in-EMNLP.md

 title: "Natlang in EMNLP 2018"
 root: ../../
 ---
-In our lab meeting this week, Ashkan, Jetic, and Nishant will present their posters, and Golnar will have a talk covering the material they prepared for EMNLP 2018.
+In our lab meeting this week, Ashkan, Jetic, and Nishant will present their posters, and Golnar will have a talk covering the material she prepared for EMNLP 2018.
 Here are the titles and abstracts of their presentations:

 Golnar: GraphNER: Using Corpus Level Similarities and Graph Propagation for Named Entity Recognition.